studentkittens/lncs-pandoc/paper.md

 There are many enterprises already using the YubiKey.
 For example Google is using the YubiKey for all employees.
 Also Facebook is using it for several applications.
-In an interview, John Flynn from Facebook annouced the situation when employees wants to read their emails somewhere else than the office.
+In an interview, John Flynn from Facebook mentioned the situation when employees wants to read their emails somewhere else than the office.
 So the employee is asked to tap on the YubiKey and ensures that nobody is breaking in with a stolen password [@flynn].
 CERN, the European Organization